standardrhyme/mp1/README.md

 Clone the following git repository with `git clone https://github.com/standardrhyme/mp1`.

 ### Step 2: Initialize gossip protocol
 Change the current directory to be within the recently cloned folder.
-Start the gossip protocol with `go run gossip.go plot.go`
+Start the gossip protocol with `go run mp1`

 ##### If an error of the following form (plot.go:7:2: cannot find package "github.com/go-echarts/go-echarts/v2/charts" in any of: /usr/local/Cellar/go/1.17/...) is triggered, run `export GO111MODULE=on`.

-##### If the error is not solved, install the following dependencies with the following:

 ### Step 3: Interact with Command Line
 Enter an integer value of the number of nodes you want to infect.
 Press ENTER to begin gossip protocol.

-If you wish to quit the program, enter `q`.
+If you wish to quit the program, enter `q` or `Q`.

 ## Screenshots
 1. Command Line Interface - Valid User Input

 2. Command Line Interface - User Quit Program